-Base line sce nario Scenario Project type Power Biomass Heat (if relevant) Description of the situation 11 Power capacity expansion projects P4 and P5 B4 Н5 The project activity involves the installation of a new biomass residue fired power unit, which is operated next to (an) existing biomass residue fired power generation unit(s).
-The existing unit(s) are only fired with biomass residues.
-After the implementation of the project activity, the existing unit(s) either (a) continue to operate next to the new power unit (e.g. as back-up plant) or (b) could continue to be operated (i.e. the unit(s) are fully operational and have a remaining technical lifetime) but are retired due to the installation of the new biomass residue fired power plant.
-The efficiency of electricity generation is higher in the new power unit than in the existing unit(s).
+Base line sce nario Scenario Power Biomass Heat (if relevant) Description of the situation 11 P4 and P2 B4 Н5 The project activity involves the installation of a new biomass residue fired power unit-plant, which is operated next to (an) existing biomass residue fired power generation unitplant(s).
+The existing unit-power plant(s) are only fired with biomass residues.
+After the implementation of the project activity, the existing unit-power plant(s) either (a) continue to operate next to the new power unit-plant (e.g. as back-up plant) or (b) could continue to be operated (i.e. the unitplant(s) are fully operational and have a remaining technical lifetime) but are retired due to the installation of the new biomass residue fired power plant.
+The efficiency of electricity generation is higher in the new power unit-plant than in the existing unitplant(s).
 The biomass residues would in the absence of the project activity be used in the existing power plant(s) at the project site.
-Consequently, the power generated by the new power unit would in the absence of the project plant than in the existing plant(s) - (b) partly in power generation is more efficient in the project plant than in the existing plant(s) - (b) partly in project activity be generated by the project plant would in the absence of the project plant wo 12 Power capacity expansion projects P4 B4 H4 The project activity involves the installation of a new biomass residue fired cogeneration unit, which is operated next to (an) existing biomass residue fired power generation unit(s).
-The existing unit(s) are only fired with biomass residues and continue to operate after the installation of the new power unit.
-The power generated by the new power unit is fed into the grid or would in the absence of the project activity be purchased from the grid.
-The biomass residues would in the absence of the project activity be used for heat generation in boilers at the project site.
+Consequently, the power generated by the new power unit-plant would in the absence of the project activity be generated (a) in the existing plant(s) and - since power generation is more efficient in the project plant than in the existing plant(s) - (b) partly in power plants in the grid.
+In case where the project plant is a cogeneration plant, the following conditions apply: The existing power plant(s) are also cogeneration plants; the heat generated by the project plant would in the absence of the project activity be generated in the existing unitcogeneration plant(s); the efficiency of heat generated generation per biomass residue input in the project plant is smaller or the same compared to the existing unitcogeneration plant(s).
+12 P4 B4 Н4 The project activity involves the installation of a new biomass residue fired cogeneration unitplant, which is operated next to (an) existing biomass residue fired power generation unitplant(s).
+The existing unitplant(s) are only fired with biomass residues and continue to operate after the installation of the new power cogeneration unitplant.
+The power generated by the new power cogeneration unit-plant is fed into the grid or would in the absence of the project activity be purchased from the grid.
+The biomass residues fired in the project plant would in the absence of the project activity be used for heat generation in boilers at the project site.
 This may apply, for example, where the biomass residues haves been used for heat generation in boilers at the project site prior to the project implementation.
+The heat generated by the new cogeneration plant would in the absence of the project activity mainly be generated in boilers at the project site.